What’s this blog all about?

 I received my BS degree from the University of North Carolina-Greensboro, and my MS degree from the University of Redlands, California.
 I am a certified member of the American Speech-Language-Hearing Association and I hold a California license in Speech-Language Pathology.
 I began my career working at Cedars-Sinai Hospital, Los Angeles, Solutions of Santa Barbara (a transitional living facility for head-injured adults) and a private practice in Santa Barbara.
 I then took time off to raise a family.
 When my son was diagnosed with Asperger Syndrome (a kind of high-functioning autism in 2004, I learned techniques to serve families with autism.

 I returned to speech therapy in 2008 and have worked at clinics and schools with K-8 kids, both typically developing and severely behaviorally challenged.
 I worked for 3 years with Early Intervention groups for children 18 months to age 3.
-I have worked with kids with Myofuntional Disorders (tongue thrust) and taught social thinking skills to young adults with high-functioning autism.
+I have worked with kids with Myofunctional Disorders (tongue thrust) and taught social thinking skills to young adults with high-functioning autism.

 Since 2011, I’ve been volunteering in an ESL program in the Silicon Valley, teaching American English pronunciation.
 I obtained training in the Compton PESL program (Pronouncing English as a Second Language), and teach lessons to adults who want to improve their English speaking skills.

 ESL Classes Information: WestGate South Hills Church sponsors ESL classes.
 We meet on Mondays at WestGate South Hills Church (6601 Camden Ave, San Jose, CA), For more information on our adult ESL English classes in San Jose, California (runs from September to May every year) contact WestGate South Hills Church at 408-268-1676 or ESL@westgatechurch.org.
 List of last year’s ESL classes here.
-More information here.
+Information on this year’s classes here.